Cray-HPE/docs-csm/operations/boot_orchestration/Boot_UANs.md

 ## Prerequisites

 UAN boot images and a BOS session template have been created.
-See [Create UAN Boot Images](../image_management/Create_UAN_Boot_Images.md).
+See [Image Preparation](../../operations/iuf/workflows/image_preparation.md).

 ## Procedure